-The Parent Library is located on the ground floor next to the library desk.
+The Parent Library is located on the ground floor of the College Heart, just in front of the senior library circulation desk.
 You are welcome to browse the shelves during library hours.
 Borrowing a book is simple - please see the friendly library staff.

 You can also search the online library catalogue by clicking on the link above.
 To just search the resources in the 'parent library' you will need to first select 'advanced search'.
 Then scroll down to the box labelled collections and click on 'parent library' and press 'search'.
 This will then allow you to search all 202 resources available in the parent library.
 If you would like further guidance please don't hesitate to contact the library or drop in and we will happily show you.

 Michelle Mitchell's blog explores how we can keep our teens safe on social media following risk taking behaviour.
 In simple language, she looks at different ways to set healthy boundaries within the family.

 SchoolTV is a new ongoing resource that is now available to Redlands College parents.
 Major topics are addressed by experts and include specialist interviews, fact sheets, recommended apps, books and more.
 SchoolTV gathers information from many great resources such as BeyondBlue and ReachOut and is designed to empower parents with credible information as well as realistic and practical support strategies.

 Dr Ineka Whiteman will be speaking about the teenage brain in the College Heart on Wednesday 24th March, 2021.
 Check your emails for more information.

 Her website, Dynamic Thought, contains lots of helpful information and resources (including videos) for parents and students on brain health and how the brain works, overcoming anxiety and the importance of rest.